fifth-postulate/solving-permutation-puzzles/manuscript/Cycle-Notation.md

 `1` is permuted, listing that besides `1`, i.e. `2`.
 Now `2` is permuted to `0`
 and the first cycle is closed.
 We continue with listing these numbers that are permuted in this fashion until all numbers are inspected.
 It is customary to leave out numbers that are not permuted.
+If every number remains fixed, we write `Id`.
 In our example we end up with the following cycle notation.

 ```plain
 (0 1 2)(3 4)